 Objectives have a similar look and feel to tasks, but serve a slightly different purpose.
 Your objectives should define your priorities or main goals for the week.
-You might have only a single objective for a week, but several tasks that relate to that objective.

 Accessing your weekly objectives · 0:11